Welcome to Year 3 Robert Peel

 Key vocabulary for our topic.
 Do you know what any of these words mean?

-Our Science topic for this half term is 'Forces and Magnets'.
+Our Science topic for this half term is 'Rocks'.

-Click on the image above to discover more about magnets!
+Click on the image above to discover more about rocks!

 Key vocabulary for our science topic.
 Do you know what all these words mean?